 Road Walk

 Having snow would have helped walking on the rocky and brushy roadbed.
-It could just be a lack of visitors.
-But the conditions of the path seemed to have worsened since our previous visit.
+But the path conditions seemed to have worsened since our previous visit.
+Or it could be the lack of foot traffic.

 We both became damp very soon.
-But it wasn’t because of the rain.
-It was the wet vegetation.
-Unfortunately, we couldn’t avoid any of it.
-Afterward, we went up into the clearing at 3080′.
+But it wasn’t because of the rain but the wet vegetation in the previous night’s drizzles.
+We couldn’t avoid it but continue up into the 3080’ clearing.

 See more trip photos here.